schaar/voteraid-1/readme.md

 ## Contributing

 We welcome help from the community and we are open to pull requests.
+You can find our requested [features here](https://github.com/Voter-Aid/voteraid/projects/2).
 Feel free to contribute!

 ## Setup for MacOS
 1. Install Ruby v2.3.0.
 We highly suggest that you do so using a version manager such as rbenv, like the example below